html-screen-capture-js/html-screen-capture-js/README.md

 - Type: Number
 - Default: 0.92
 - The image quality to use when images are replaced with base64 data - relevant only for some image formats.
 A valid value is any number between 0 and 1.

-##### rulesToAddToDocStyle

-- Type: Array of strings
-- Default: [ ] //an empty array
-- CSS rules to add to the newly created HTML document.

 ##### logLevel